 On the other hand, Nike’s website is an example of a typical, single vendor digital store that features only the products under their brand name.

-The multivendor marketplaces are technologically rich.
+The multi vendor marketplace softwares are technologically rich.
 After all, they have to handle extensive traffic, safe payments and solid back-end management.

-Moreover, marketplaces prove to be a win-win for all the parties involved.
+Moreover, a multi vendor marketplace prove to be a win-win for all the parties involved.
 It provides the customers with varied products on a single platform and the vendors with a broader customer base and more business.
 At the same time, it offers you, the marketplace owner or a merchant, a brand with sizeable revenue.

 Understood the basics?
 Now, let’s move on to grasping the business model of such marketplaces.